1,000+ Opportunities

 National Library preserves cultures of Bedouin & Arab citizens Shomrim expands the reach of investigative reporting in Israel CUNY Hillels enrich student life and learning View All Grantee Spotlights

-Based on current listing details, eligibility includes: Registered nonprofits, excluding endowments and capital campaigns.
-Focus on organizations in Israel and North America addressing social and spiritual needs within diverse communities.
+Based on current listing details, eligibility includes: Nonprofit organizations in Israel and North America.
+Excludes endowments and capital campaigns.
+Letters of inquiry are welcome.
 Applicants should confirm final requirements in the official notice before submission.

-Current published award information indicates US $5,000 - US $400,000 Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.
+Current published award information indicates $5,000 - $400,000 Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.

 The current target date is rolling deadlines or periodic funding windows.
 Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.